Basics of Making a Documentary: Production 101

 Of course, if you are only making a small film for yourself, then sure, you can enjoy a pure creative process.
 But if you have hopes of having your film widely seen and sold, then there are numerous factors you will need to consider.

-[Note: Desktop Documentaries is supported by readers like you.
+Disclosure: Desktop Documentaries is supported by readers like you.
+Thank you!
 Some product links on Desktop Documentaries may be referral links.
-If you click on a link and buy something, we may earn a small commission.
+If you click on a link and buy something, we may earn a small commission which allows us to continue working hard and providing you with free content.
 Need more info?
-See how it all works here].
+See how it all works here.

 17 Point Check-List For Making A Documentary